21 Best Day trips from Bristol (for both locals and visitors)

 If you don’t want to drive, you can also take bus 376 from Bristol city centre.

-A great location for the whole family and includes facilities such as soft play, aerial climbing and slides, and approximately 40 acres of open countryside.
+Puxton Park is a great location for families as there are facilities such as soft play, aerial climbing and slides and approximately 40 acres of open countryside.

-The perfect place to run off some energy and have some fun.
-Only a short distance from Bristol city centre, this is a great place to consider for younger children.
+It’s the perfect place to run off some energy and have some fun and is only a short distance from Bristol city centre.

 Tickets can be bought online and are pretty affordable.
 They also offer annual memberships.

 HOW TO GET THERE: It’s an easy 30 minutes drive from Bristol.
-You will find a car park on site.
+There is a carpark there.

 Chew Valley Lake

-One of the largest artificial lakes in the UK with an area of 1200 acres, the Chew Valley Lake is a great location for families to walk around and for couples to enjoy a great walk together.
+The Chew Valley Lake is one of the largest artificial lakes in the UK with an area of 1200 acres and a great location for families to walk around and for couples.

-Chew Valley Lake often attracts rare wildlife including birds, so if you are an avid bird watcher then this should be added to the list of day trips from Bristol.
+It’s also a great spot for wildlife so if you are an avid bird watcher then this should be added to the list of day trips from Bristol.

 HOW TO GET TO CHEW VALLEY LAKE FROM BRISTOL: The best way is to drive there.
 It’s very easy, it only takes 30 minutes and will be the most convenient way.

-It is a traditional Victorian seaside town, that offers an excellent high street filled with shops, great bars, and restaurants but also the option of cliff-top walks if you are a bit more of a thrill-seeker.
+Clevedon is a cute English town west of Bristol.
+It is a traditional Victorian seaside town that offers an excellent high street filled with shops, great bars, and restaurants but also the option of cliff-top walks.

-However, if you love the tradition of an English seaside then eating some fish and chips and enjoying an ice cream on the beach can be just as fulfilling here.
-Perfect for families, couples, and friends to enjoy some time together.
+If you love the tradition of an English seaside day out then eating some fish and chips and enjoying an ice cream on the beach is also a great option.

 HOW TO GET THERE: Driving is the quickest and cheapest way to get there.
 It only takes 30 minutes and you can easily park there.

-Gloucester is a bustling city not too far from the rural beauty of The Cotswolds.
-It’s known for 11th-century Gloucester Cathedral, which has Romanesque and Gothic architecture, plus the tomb of King Edward II.
+Gloucester is a city near the Cotswolds.
+It’s known for 11th-century cathedral which has Romanesque and Gothic architecture as well as the tomb of King Edward II.

-Not only are the quaint streets to explore but Gloucester has the docks with restored Victorian warehouses.
+Not only are there quaint streets but you’ll also find docks with restored Victorian warehouses.

-If you are looking for another quintessential seaside town that is typically English then Burnham-on-sea could be the option to consider.
-As one of the best Bristol days out, this is a great option to consider.
+If you are looking for another quintessential English seaside town then Burnham-on-sea will be a great option.

 Make sure to stroll along the promenade with the family, enjoy some classic fish and chips and embrace the beautiful sandy beaches.